SaadAhmad123/arvo-core/src/ArvoContract/README.md

 });
 ```

-Then, use `createContractualArvoEvent` to create event factories:
+Then, use `createArvoEventFactory` to create event factories:

 ```typescript
 import { contractualArvoEventFactory } from 'arvo-core';